Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Analysis of the 3-behavior model

 \section{Analysis of the 3-behavior model}

 For the model with three behaviors, theoretical analysis alone becomes challenging, prompting us to resort to simulations and numerical analysis.
-In our study, we employed a 500-node network with an average degree of 10 to simulate the 3-behavior model.
+In our study, we employ networks with 500 nodes.
+The physical contact network has a fixed degree of 10, while the information network has a degree of 20.
 We use as the utility function, with $\sigma=0.65$ and $\lambda=1$.
 Additionally, we set $\gamma=0.03$ and $c_n=-20$.